Chart Color Schemes

 AreaSearch assessment of residential development activity positions Taigum - Fitzgibbon among the top 25% of areas assessed nationwide

-Taigum-Fitzgibbon has seen approximately 62 new home approvals annually over the past five financial years, totalling 310 homes.
-As of FY-26, 18 approvals have been recorded.
-On average, 3.8 new residents per year have been associated with each home built between FY-21 and FY-25, indicating significant demand outpacing supply, which can put upward pressure on prices and increase competition among buyers.
-The average construction value of new homes is $279,000.
+Taigum - Fitzgibbon has seen approximately 62 new home approvals annually over the past five financial years, totalling 310 homes.
+In the current financial year FY-26, 47 approvals have been recorded to date.
+On average, 3.8 new residents are associated with each home built annually between FY-21 and FY-25, indicating that demand is outpacing supply.
+This typically exerts upward pressure on prices and intensifies competition among buyers.

 Frequently Asked Questions - Development